Matthew Debono Memorial Scholarship Program Frequently Asked Questions

 - How do I submit my application?

-New this year, students will complete an online application and submit attachments through our online portal.
-Interested students must submit their application and supporting documentation by April 1 of each year.
-The portal allows you to attach relevant documents as you proceed.
-If a reference, physician, or school official wishes to attach a document, they have the option to do so in a separate section of the application.
+Students will complete an online application and submit attachments through our AA&MDSIF web site.
+You will need to establish a user name and password, even if you applied for a scholarship last year.
+Interested students must submit their application and supporting documentation by March 31 of each year.
+The new online application allows you to attach the appropriate documents to each section as you proceed.
+If a reference, physician, or school official wishes to attach a document to your application, they have the option to do so through the web site under the Submit A Supplementary Document section.

 Applicants will receive an email acknowledging receipt of their application.
 If acknowledgement is not received, please contact Mike Breuer.
-All information received is considered confidential and is reviewed only by the Aplastic Anemia & MDS International Foundation.
+All information received is considered confidential and is reviewed only by the Aplastic Anemia & MDS International Foundation (AA&MDSIF).

-The student is responsible for submitting all materials to the Aplastic Anemia and MDS Foundation.
+The student is responsible for submitting all materials to the AA&MDSIF.
 Incomplete applications will not be evaluated.
 The application becomes complete and valid when all of the following materials have been received:

 - Physician's letter